kevinbarabash/beignet/design/mvp/10_extensibility.md

 ## Linting

-Crochet can provide a typed AST to a future linter.
+Escalier can provide a typed AST to a future linter.
 This would allow us to craft more powerful rules than is currently possible with `eslint`.